Blosc/python-blosc2/README.rst

 `LEAPS-INNOV project <https://www.leaps-innov.eu>`_
 and `ironArray SLU <https://ironarray.io>`_, among many other donors.
-This allowed the following people have contributed in an important way to the core development of Blosc2:
+This allowed the following people have contributed in an important way to the core development of the Blosc2 library:

 - Francesc Alted
 - Marta Iborra
 - Aleix Alcacer
-- Oscar Guiñon
+- Oscar Guiñón
+- Juan David Ibáñez
 - Ivan Vilata i Balaguer
 - Oumaima Ech.Chdig